-You can buy this directly from the Cradle Mountain Visitor Centre or online here.
+You can buy the National Parks Pass directly from the Cradle Mountain Visitor Centre or online here.

 How Much Does the Overland Track Cost?

-The Overland Track is actually quite expensive by the time you add up all of the costs involved.
+The Overland Track cost is actually quite expensive by the time you add up all of the expenses involved.

 The permit itself costs $200, but it does not stop there.